openjdk/jdk/doc/testing.md

 specified, like `test/hotspot/jtreg/native_sanity/JniVersion.java` or `hotspot/jtreg/native_sanity`.
-Just like for test root selection, you can either specify an absolute path (which can even point to JTReg tests outside the source tree), or a path relative to either the OpenJDK top directory or the `test` directory. `hotspot` can be used as an alias for `hotspot/jtreg` here as well.
+Just like for test root selection, you can either specify an absolute path (which can even point to JTReg tests outside the source tree), or a path relative to either the JDK top directory or the `test` directory. `hotspot` can be used as an alias for `hotspot/jtreg` here as well.